|

 AND WRAPPING PAPER

-(Do not put greetings cards in paper banks nor with kerbside recycling of paper
+(Do not put greetings cards or cardboard in paper banks

-or cardboard as they are made from different grades of paper and cannot be
+as they are made from different grades of paper/card and cannot be accepted.

-XMAS GIFTS Donate unwanted new Christmas presents to charity or local schools, groups, clubs, etc., for raffle prizes.
+A XMAS GIFTS Donate unwanted new Christmas presents to charity or local schools, groups, clubs, etc., for raffle prizes.
 Buy an extra present and donate it to a local charity.
 Visit Ty Hafan The Family Hospice for Young Lives website.
 Visit Bridge FM website a local radio station based in Bridgend which organises Make a Local Child Smile campaigns; Christmas gifts are collected then given to local charities/centres for distribution throughout the area.
-XMAS TREES After the festive season, recycle your (real) Christmas tree via the Vale of Glamorgan collection service.
-Check the local press, look out for Vale Waves (the Community Newspaper of the Vale of Glamorgan) or posters advising when you can put your (real) Christmas tree out with your rubbish ready for recycling.
+XMAS TREES After the festive season, recycle your (real) Christmas tree via the Vale of Glamorgan collection service; check their website, the local press or posters in village shops or Community Council notice boards advising when you can put your (real) Christmas tree out with your rubbish ready for recycling.
 This is usually on the next normal collection day following the week that included Twelfth Night (ie 6th January).
 Remember to remove all decorations.
 YELLOW PAGES See separate entry for other Telephone Directories Recycle via St. Brides Major School.
 Visit Yellow Woods Challenge website which in partnership with The Vale Council organises a campaign whereby schoolchildren collect as many Yellow Pages telephone directories as possible for recycling into various products, raising funds for the Trust and schools.
-ZIMMER FRAMES Return to Accident & Emergency Department at the Princess of Wales Hospital.
+ZIMMER FRAMES See separate entry for Walking aids, frames, sticks and crutches

 Visit Recycle More website, Recycle Now website or Waste Awareness Wales website